Lab Alumni

 Former Postdoctoral Researcher

-Current Position: Director of Microbiology at NomNomNow
+Current Position: Director of R&D at KatKin

 Ryan studied H. pylori's response to epithelial cell adherence, and was developing a primary murine organoid gastric cancer model to study H. pylori infection.